Updated on July 8th, 2025 by Felix Martinez

 Perhaps more impressively, Colgate-Palmolive has continuously paid dividends on its common stock since 1895.

 Colgate-Palmolive has been working on increasing its growth in recent years.
-The company has made noteworthy progress in that regard post-pandemic.
+The company has made notable progress since the pandemic.

 Below, we’ll discuss the company’s growth prospects, valuation, and dividend.